 Coaching Focuses on the Future

-Unlike therapy, coaching deals more with the "here and now", besides focusing on the future.
-After helping their clients recognize their obstacles, they then devise a plan of action.
+Unlike therapy, coaching deals more with the "here and now."
+After helping clients recognize their obstacles, coaches then work to help devise a plan of action.
 Rather than being healthcare or medical professionals that render mental healthcare service, coaches focus more on showing their clients ways to achieve their goals.
-In other words, they're more active and goal-minded.
+In other words, they are more action-oriented and goal-minded.

 Differences in the Structure of the Sessions

-A huge way that therapy differs from coaching is in their goals.
+Another key way that therapy differs from coaching is in their goals.
 The goal of a therapist is to help their clients understand and explore both their subconscious and unconscious minds.
-Its goal is to understand better how their behavioral patterns affect mental health.
-Therefore, therapy and counseling are extremely useful for treating anxiety and depression.
+Its goal is to better understand how their behavioral patterns affect mental health.
+Therapy and counseling are extremely useful for treating anxiety and depression.

-But the goal of a life coach is to help clients become "unstuck", being more concerned with action and getting positive results.
-A life coach measures the success of a client by checking certain behavioral results.
+But the goal of a coach is to help clients become "unstuck", being more concerned with actions and getting positive results.
+A coach measures the success of a client by checking certain behavioral results.

 Duration of Services

-The period of time for services is a major difference.
-For example, therapy is usually much longer-term as it's common for people to continue in it for several years.
-Some people even keep going to therapy throughout their lives.
-Unlike it, coaching is designed for clients to learn how to eventually coach themselves instead of relying on a coach forever.
+The period of time for services is also a major difference.
+For example, therapy is usually much longer-term as it's common for people to continue with it for several years.
+Some people even keep going to therapy throughout their entire lives.
+Coaching is designed for clients to learn how to eventually coach themselves instead of relying on a coach in future situations.

 Other Considerations and Thoughts

 Unlike therapists who diagnose pathologies and illnesses, life coaches don't diagnose their clients.